tqtezos/stablecoin/docs/specification.md

 )
 ```

-- Get a list of token metadata for multiple tokens.
-It accepts a
-  list of token ids and a callback which accepts a list of
-  `get_token_metadata_response` which is consequently passed to it.

-- The smallest amount of tokens which may be transferred, burned or
-  minted is always 1.

-- `decimals` describe the number of digits to use after the decimal
-  point when displaying the token amounts and must not affect
-  transaction in any way.
+- This entrypoint MUST follow the FA2 requirements.

-- Since the contract supports only a single token type, `token_id` must be 0.
+- Since the contract supports only a single token type, all `token_id` values MUST be 0.
-  It is passed because FA2 requires that.
+  They are passed because FA2 requires that.

+- Token metadata for 0 `token_id` is constant and should be hardcoded in contract code or put into storage during origination.

 **permissions_descriptor**